 To stop deforestation

 As there are two types of vegetation, assisted natural generation (ANR) and enrichment planting will be adapted to each type.
 In the montane forests, our team will plant the endemic Mulanje Cedar, a species that is sensitive to disturbance and not able to generate quickly by itself.
-Therefore, active planting is necessary, and the seedlings are grown carefully in local community nurseries.
-The Miombo woodlands, on the other hand, are restored with up to 70 tree species typical to the vegetation type, such as the Uapaca and the Brachystegia trees.
+Active planting is therefore necessary, and the seedlings are carefully grown in local community nurseries.
+The miombo woodlands, on the other hand, are restored with up to 70 tree species typical to the vegetation type, such as the Uapaca and the Brachystegia trees.
 This dominant forest type is able to quickly regenerate from root or seed stock.

-Besides ANR, agroforestry will take place as well and local communities will be trained in this which will see to a whole new generation of agroforesters who, with their income coming from fruit and or timber trees, will be more resilient to climate change.
+Agroforestry will be developed here as well.
+Local communities will be trained in this approach to build a whole new generation of agroforesters who, with their income coming from fruit and or timber trees, will be more resilient to climate change.

 While the above methods help to restore the reserve, it does not yet address the root cause: this forest was cleared for agriculture, illegal timber and charcoal.
-To properly protect the forest, alternative sources of income are needed and so, trees that allow the harvesting of fruit, mushrooms or honey are being actively planted in the area.
+To properly protect the forest, alternative sources of income are needed.
+Trees that allow the harvesting of fruit, mushrooms or honey are being actively planted in the area.